 - Go for a quintessential afternoon tea in Harrods or somewhere similar.

-- Visit the quirky neighborhood of Shoreditch (a great nightlife destination)
+- Visit the quirky neighborhood of Shoreditch and the rest of East London (a great nightlife destination)

 - Walk around Hyde Park.